karenfreemansmith/Template-Java-Spark/README.md

 by [Karen Freeman-Smith](https://github.com/karenfreemansmith)

 ## Description
-This is a generic template for Java/Spark/Postgres projects
+This is a generic template for Java/Spark/Postgres projects.
+It contains a complete project with database, an object with standard CRUD functions, sample tests for those functions, routing and lightly styled front-end designed.

 ![screenshot of project running](screenshot.png)